chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 Next, we'll take a look at commas.
 To evaluate the infix expression, `3 * MAX(1 + 4, 2 - 8)`, we would:

-1. Add 1 and 4 together, to get 5
+1. Add 1 and 4 together to get 5
-2. Subtract 8 from 2, to get -6
+2. Subtract 8 from 2 to get -6
 3. Get the maximum value of 5 (from step 1) and -6 (from step 2), which is 5
-4. Multiply 3 by 5, to get 8
+4. Multiply 3 by 5 to get 8

 We can represent this evaluation with the RPN: `3 1 4 + 2 8 - MAX *`.
 Looking closely, we see that the comma in the infix expression behaves like a closing parenthesis.
 The sub-expression between the comma and the opening parenthesis, `1 + 4`, has higher precedence than the operations before it.
-(To put it differently: we evaluate subexpressions that are function arguments before evaluating the function itself.)
+(In other words: we evaluate sub-expressions that are function arguments before evaluating the function itself.)

 Just like the closing parenthesis, when the current token in `toRPN` is a comma, we would unwind the operators in the stack until we get to the most recent opening parenthesis.
 However, we won't pop out the opening parenthesis from the stack.
 We'll leave that for the closing parenthesis to do.